League of Polish Families: Economic issues

+Social issues

 Some of the policies the LPR opposes include: the selling of land to foreigners (especially German expellees), abolishing the draft, legalization of "soft drugs", legalization of abortion, euthanasia, and gay marriage.
 It supports capital punishment, maintaining universal health care and public education, and supports the withdrawal of Polish troops from Iraq.
 The LPR also supports the publication of the complete archives of the Polish communist secret police—in other words, full "de-Communization".

 The party particularly appealed to voters sympathetic towards traditional social values, the Catholic faith, and the concept of Polish national sovereignty.
-Its policies also attract some who feel lost in the post-1989 political transformation of the country, although the populist Andrzej Lepper's Samoobrona ("Self Defense"), also speaking out for the 'simple man', menaced by the post 1989 changes thus appeal more directly to so-called marginalized voters.
-The press close to the party has published anti-semitic articles; some of the Polish politicians like Adam Michnik have been characterized as pink hyenas representing non-Polish interests, assisted by Mossad and “godless, satanical masons propagating nihilism and demoralisation.”
-Those “dark forces” are said to be fiercely opposed to a Catholic state of the Polish nation.
+Its policies also attract some who feel lost in the post-1989 political transformation of the country, although the populist Andrzej Lepper's Samoobrona ("Self Defense"), also speaking out for the 'simple man', menaced by the post 1989 changes thus, appeal more directly to so-called marginalized voters.
+The press close to the party has published antisemitic articles; some of the Polish politicians like Adam Michnik have been characterized as pink hyenas representing non-Polish interests, assisted by Mossad and "godless, satanical masons propagating nihilism and demoralisation."
+Those "dark forces" are said to be fiercely opposed to a Catholic state of the Polish nation.

 The party was considered staunchly homophobic, and its opposition to same-sex marriage and several other demands of Polish gays and lesbians has led to condemnation of the party by the European Commission.
 It was also labelled as antisemitic by some authors.

-In the 2010s LPR ceased to arouse controversy and began gradually moving to the centre.
-The party is no longer nationalist and Eurosceptic.
+In the 2010s, LPR ceased to arouse controversy and began gradually moving to the centre.
+The party is no longer xenophobic and Eurosceptic.
 Its views on religion have also become more moderate.